Indoor vs Outdoor Sauna: Which Is Right for You?

 -

-Outdoor saunas shine when experience and atmosphere matter most.
+Outdoor saunas shine when atmosphere and ritual matter most.

 Choose an indoor sauna if: